joendres/nextcloud-filelink/README.md

 ### Good to know

+#### Rename your *cloud accounts

+Every new  __*cloud__ account you confire is called "*cloud" by Thunderbird.
+It's easy to give it a more useful name like "My Nextcloud":

+1. Got to Thunderbird settings
+1. Choose "Composition"
+1. Scroll to the "Attachments" section
+1. Select the __*cloud__ account you want to rename in the list
+1. Left click on its name again

+Now the name is editable.

+In some older versions of Thunderbird it's also possible to right-click the account name and choose "Rename" from the context menu.

 #### Download passwords

-**If you use download passwords, _never_ put them into an email, but give them to the recipient via a separate, secure channel eg a messenger or a telefone call.**
+**If you use download passwords, _never_ put them into an email, but give them to the recipient via a separate, secure channel eg a messenger or a telephone call.**

 Why?
 As a security measure the generated download links contain a long, almost